I've spent half a century writing for radio and print—mostly print. I hope to be still tapping the keys as I take my last breath.

 The Volstead Act that banned the sale of alcohol came into effect in 1920, but Michiganders had already gone through two-and-a-half parched years.
 Efforts to ban liquor in Michigan began when the area became a state in 1837.
 By 1845, municipalities were given to right to chose whether or not to go dry.
 A state-wide ban came into effect in May 1917.

 Detroit became the first major city in the United States to experience life without booze.
-It also proved to be an incubator for criminal gangs who were determined to ensure citizens could still get their favourite tipple.
+It also proved to be an incubator for criminal gangs who saw massive profit in supplying citizens with their favourite tipple.

 For more than a decade, the hooch trade in Detroit was controlled by the Purple Gang.